achille-martin/flash-invaders-oracle/README.md

 ## Installation

-The prototype version of the app is aimed at being with Termux (Android Terminal Emulator): https://github.com/termux/termux-app
+The prototype version of the app is aimed at being used with Termux (Android Terminal Emulator): https://github.com/termux/termux-app

 To install Termux:
 * Go to phone settings -> Security -> unknown source installations -> toggle favourite browser (you download the apk from) and file manager if necessary